“Joan of Arc”

 For today, the very last painting by Dante Gabriel Rossetti.

-This oil on panel painting by the English Pre-Raphaelite artist, Dante Gabriel Rossetti, from 1882 and is titled “Joan of Arc”.
+“Joan of Arc” is an oil on panel painting by the English Pre-Raphaelite artist, Dante Gabriel Rossetti, from 1882.

 Rossetti was working on this painting while staying at a friend’s house at Birchington-on-Sea in an attempt to combat his declining health.
 He passed away just a few days after completing it at just 53 years old.
 It was found simply sitting on his easel.
 This piece is based on a watercolor that he did almost twenty years prior.